College Responsibilities Include

 - Providing an admissions and records process that will enable the College to collect state-required demographic information that will be used as a basis for providing students with appropriate services.

-- Providing an assessment process that uses multiple measures to determine academic readiness in English, reading, and math.
+- Facilitating a student self-guided placement process that uses multiple measures to determine academic readiness in English, reading, and math.

 - Providing an orientation process designed to acquaint students with college programs and services, facilities and grounds, academic expectations, and College policies and procedures.